taraldefi/taral/README.md

 ## ➤ Local testnet

-The `docker` folder contains a `docker-compose` configuration to run a local testnet `Stacks blockchain` environment from scratch
+The `clarity/docker` folder contains a `docker-compose` configuration to run a local testnet `Stacks blockchain` environment from scratch

 This starts the following `private testnet` components: